H.S. FOOTBALL: Foxboro comes up short to Duxbury in MIAA Div. 4 semifinal

 With a 14-0 lead, Foxboro had primed itself to join Hockomock League members King Philip and North Attleboro High in the MIAA Super Bowl competition at Gillette Stadium.

-The No. 2 seeded Green Dragons of Duxbury (9-1) ended Foxboro High's nine-game win streak with a 38-21 victory in the Division 4 Final Four matchup.
+As a result, the No. 2-seeded Green Dragons of Duxbury (9-1) ended Foxboro High’s nine-game win streak with a 38-21 victory in the Division 4 Final Four matchup.

-"We came out flying and kind of ran out of gas," Foxboro High coach Jack Martinelli said, the Warriors botching and fumbling a punt return after closing to with 24-21 of Duxbury on the final play of the third quarter.
+“We came out flying and kind of ran out of gas,” Foxboro High coach Jack Martinelli said, as the Warriors botched and fumbled a punt return after closing to within 24-21 of Duxbury on the final play of the third quarter.

 “We couldn’t get it back,” Martinelli said of the game-changing momentum shift.
 “We needed a couple of stops and we didn’t get them.”

-Festa rushed for 64 yards, gaining 40 yards during the first half , carrying the ball 11 times during the second half.
-In addition, Festa completed seven passes for 107 yards in the first half, eight passes in the second half for 133 yards.
+Festa rushed for 64 yards, gaining 40 yards during the first half, and carried the ball 11 times during the second half.
+In addition, Festa completed seven passes for 107 yards in the first half and eight in the second half for 133 yards.

 Foxboro had moved to within three points of Duxbury on its second series of the second half when Marcucella combined with Rashaad Way on a 58-yard TD pass and Sam Carpenter hitting his third conversion kick.